By USA specialist Tim

 The final destination on this route of the southwest, you can fly home from Phoenix, or continue your journey.
 I’d recommend the affluent suburb of Scottsdale for a night or two given its proximity to the airport and the range of cultural attractions, such as the Heard Museum, which provides an insight into native American history.

-- Many of the roads are so vast and straight in the national parks you’d be forgiven for thinking it’s ok to drive a little faster than you actually should.
+- Many of the roads are so vast and straight in the national parks you’d be forgiven for thinking it’s okay to drive a little faster than you actually should.
 There are, however, a lot of police cars and speed checks along the roads so do ensure you stick to the speed limit, which can often be 50 or 55 miles an hour.

 - As certain times of the year some of the national parks, such as Yosemite, can receive a lot of snow.
 Between November and April you’re required to carry snow chains in your car as a legal requirement.
 However, putting snow chains on a hire car will invalidate your insurance, so I’d recommend taking a fly-drive in the USA outside of these months.